 Revenue Forecasting Process Flow

-Planning and Budgeting assumes a bottom-up forecasting approach, where budget owners use historical Actual Revenue values to create their Customer and Item Revenue Forecasts.
+Planning and Budgeting uses a bottom-up forecasting approach, where budget owners use historical Actual Revenue values to create their Customer and Item Revenue Forecasts.
 Forecasts are based on trends or entered manually by Customer or Item.

 The Revenue Forecast is created, validated, and adjusted during the forecasting phase.